 A Belgian consumer rights association brought an action in the CJEU challenging Article 5(2) on the basis that it was incompatible with the principle of non-discrimination in relation to gender.
 AG Kokott and the CJEU in C-236/09 Association belges des Consommateurs Test-Achats ABSL and others v Conseil des ministers 1 WLR 1933 had little hesitation in finding that the principle of equal treatment is infringed if actuarial or statistical data is used as the basis of differential treatment.
 The principle of equality requires men and women to be treated the same in so far as they are in a comparable situations and generic risk profiling did not stop men and women from being comparable.
 Article 5(2) was accordingly found to infringe the principle of equal treatment.

-On that basis, we consider it likely that the court would conclude that the use of technology like HART infringes the principle of equal treatment contained in the Equality Act 2010 in so far as less favourable treatment is occurring because of the protected characteristics of gender and / or race.
+We consider now that it is likely that acourt would conclude that the use of technology like HART infringes the principle of equal treatment contained in the Equality Act 2010 in so far as less favourable treatment is occurring because of the protected characteristics of gender and / or race.

 The position in relation to age is more nuanced.
 Unlike gender and race, there is always scope to justify direct age discrimination under the Equality Act 2010.
 Accordingly, it is theoretically possible that the users of technology like HART could justify their actions in so far as different age groups are treated less favourably.
 However, cogent evidence would be required that HART was a proportionate means of preventing crime.